nabab/bbn-js/doc/md/string.md

 [bbn.fn.__sanitize__](#sanitize)
 Removes all unacceptable characters in a DOM node.
 [bbn.fn.__shorten__](#shorten)
-Returns an abbreviation to the given string.
+Shortens the given string after *len* characters.
 [bbn.fn.__stringify__](#stringify)
 Converts the argument passed to it into a single string.
 [bbn.fn.__uniqString__](#uniqString)